The JAMES MARSTON FITCH MID-CAREER FELLOWSHIP

 - Grants are awarded only to individuals, not organizations.
 The Foundation does not fund university-sponsored research projects or dissertation research.

-- Applicants must be mid-career professionals with at least 10 years experience in historic preservation or related fields, including architecture, landscape architecture, architectural conservation, urban design, environmental planning, archaeology, architectural history, and the decorative arts.
+- Applicants must be mid-career professionals in historic preservation or related fields, including architecture, landscape architecture, architectural conservation, urban design, environmental planning, archaeology, architectural history, and the decorative arts.

 - Applicants must be legal residents or citizens of the United States.

 Please email email@example.com with any questions concerning criteria for evaluation or project eligibility.